Take Away To Hell Fire

 God is not joking when He speaks of working out our salvation with fear and trembling.

-Therefore, my dear friends, as you have always obeyed-continue to work out your salvation with fear and trembling, (Philippians 2:12)
+Therefore, my dear friends, as you have always obeyed-continued to work out your salvation with fear and trembling, (Philippians 2:12)

 Even as far back as the prophet Ezekiel God was warning us not to fall prey to sloppy doctrines concerning out salvation.